reach-lab/MixWildGUI/index.md

 ### Research paper and citation request ###
 MixWILD is a free and open-source tool by and for the behavioral researchers.
 If you are using MixWILD in your research or data analysis, please read the following paper for more details and cite the following paper:

-Dzubur, E., Ponnada, A., Nordgren, R., Yang, C-H., Intille, S. S., Dunton, G. F., & Hedeker, D., (2019).
-MixWILD: A program for examining the effects of variance and slope of time-varying variables in intensive longitudinal data.
-Behavior Research Methods, DOI: 10.3758/s13428-019-01322-1. (in press)
+Dzubur, E., Ponnada, A., Nordgren, R. et al. MixWILD: A program for examining the effects of variance and slope of time-varying variables in intensive longitudinal data.
+Behav Res (2020) doi:10.3758/s13428-019-01322-1

+Open access available by clicking here [https://link.springer.com/article/10.3758/s13428-019-01322-1?wt_mc=Internal.Event.1.SEM.ArticleAuthorOnlineFirst&utm_source=ArticleAuthorContributingOnlineFirst&utm_medium=email&utm_content=AA_en_06082018&ArticleAuthorContributingOnlineFirst_20200103#citeas] here.

 ### SBM Attendees ###